hcninja/ipanema/README.md

 # ipanema

-Ipanema is a tool for pentesting iOS ipa bundled applications.
+Ipanema is a tool for iOS ipa application security assessment.